Arunachal PradeshFeatured Post

 Tawang Monastery, the largest monastery in India, sits at over 3,000 metres in the heart of the Tawang district.

 The largest monastery in India and the second largest in the world after Tibet's Potala Palace.
 Perched at 3,000 metres, this 17th-century living monastery is home to 450 monks.
 Walk through golden prayer halls, sit in butter lamp-lit shrine rooms, and arrive at dawn to hear morning chanting echo across the mountains.
 Nothing prepares you for it.
 And while you are in Tawang, the food alone deserves its own journey.
-Before you go, read our guide on the 8 Must Try Foods in Tawang for Tourists in 2026.
+Before you go, read our guide on the 8 Must-Try Foods in Tawang for Tourists in 2026.

 2. Explore Ziro Valley